unrealwork/atsd-use-cases/DataShorts/EU_Debt/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/e4e290d2/9/#fullscreen)

-> Open the ChartLab visualization above and use the dropdown menus to navigate between countries or select the European Union total.
+> Open the ChartLab visualization above and use the drop-down menus to navigate between countries or select the European Union total.
 Use both charts to compare two countries, one country to the EU total, or any other desired combination.

 ## Debt as Percent of GDP